The Ultimate Guide to Leased Lines

 Cloud-based services like VOIP and video will work without delays.
 Imagine that, video and audio that performs smoothly every time.

 Your fibre optic leased line can be used as a point-to-point connection to join two offices into a private network or as part of a wide area network deployment to connect multiple offices together securely in to an MPLS (Multi-Protocol Label Switching) or SD-WAN (Software Defined Wide Area Network).

-A Stream Networks leased line uses a fibre ethernet broadband connection.
-That’s the same as a traditional broadband connection.
-The major difference is that the line is leased to you alone.
-It’s a dedicated connection.
-Nobody else is able to use that line.
+A Stream Networks leased line is a dedicated connection.
+Nobody else can use that line.
 All the bandwidth is for your exclusive use.
 That means the contention ratio is only one, whereas with other broadband solutions, it will be much higher.

 Typical, traditional broadband connections will have download speeds of 100mbps or less.
-Our leased line broadband speeds go up to 10 gbs.
+Our leased line broadband speeds go up to 10 Gbps.

 Reliability – lack of downtime.
 In fact, we guarantee 99.9% uptime.
 ADSL back-up gives an alternative circuit in the unlikely event of a primary circuit failure.

 Cost-effective – we work with more than 30 fibre networks.
 That gives us access to the best broadband solutions at competitive prices.
 Our packages are scalable, so you can choose the service that meets your business’ needs.

 High speeds – experience quality broadband connections, plus impressive symmetrical upload and download times.

 Security assurance – the threat of cyber attacks is reduced massively with our constant protection via DDoS Scrubbing.